 It is the policy of DTS that the workplace will be drug and alcohol free.
-Employees testing positive for illegal drugs and/or alcohol shall be subject to disciplinary action, which may include termination.
+Employees testing positive for illegal drugs and/or misuse of drugs or alcohol shall be subject to disciplinary action, which may include termination.

-The Department will follow and abide by rules and guidelines established by the U.S. Federal Government and DHRM Rules and the State of Utah Drug and Alcohol Policies and Procedures concerning substance abuse, drug and alcohol testing.
+The Division will follow and abide by rules and guidelines established by the U.S. Federal Government and DHRM Rules and the State of Utah Drug and Alcohol Policies and Procedures concerning substance use, drug and alcohol testing.

-This policy is a term and condition of employment with the Department for all employees regardless of work site location.
+This policy is a term and condition of employment with the Division for all employees regardless of work site location.

-Management who suspects or has received notice of a workplace violation of this policy must contact the Department’s Drug Program Coordinator or the Human Resource Manager for direction.
+Management who suspects or has received notice of a workplace violation of this policy must contact the Division’s Drug Program Coordinator or the Human Resource Director for direction.

 Final candidates who are not current employees will be subject to drug testing as a condition of employment in accordance with R477-14-1 (6)

-Final candidates transferring from another State agency into a highly sensitive position in the Department will be subject to pre-employment drug testing in accordance with R477-14-2(8).
+Final candidates transferring from another State agency in the Division will be subject to pre-employment drug testing in accordance with R477-14-2(8).